MarcFly/DrunkEngine/README.md

 When saving a scene, it will be created automatically under an Assets folder inside the Executable directory.

 If you make a mess loading things, you can clear up the editor at Options->Delete Scene.

-## Innovation
-- World and Local transformations for gameobjects (only accesible through the inspector->transform window).
-- Input window in options to change the camera controls and the window shortcuts.
-- Managing Components through the inspector (activate/deactivate them).

 ## Each member's Work